LuisJG8/sf_ml_tech_demo/README.md

 Stage location: Horizon Catalog > Catalog > SNOW_ML_DB > SNOW_ML_SCHEMA > STAGES > BOATS_STAGE

-On the top right of the screen click on + Files
+On the top right click on + Files, then click on Browse

 Upload all files in the boats_pdf_extracted_data folder

 ## Step 4

-Go to Snowflake Notebooks, on the top right click of the screen, click the v sign (right besides the + Notebook button)
+Go to Notebooks (under the Projects section), on the top right click the v symbol (right besides the + Notebook button)

-## Step 5

 **Notebook Settings:**